 Welcome to the second post in a series on Austen Writes Romance!
 The first post was on Austen Authors.
 I will be discussing plot points of Austen’s works, so there will be SPOILERS.
 For the sake of brevity, I will assume a certain amount of knowledge of each book, so I do not need to summarize.

 Additionally, Edward Ferrars was expected by his family to marry a Miss Morton with twenty thousand pounds.
-None of these situations receive censure from Society in the book (the movies stretch matters more), and Marianne’s suffering is due lacking privacy to get over her heartbreak.
+None of these situations receive censure from society in the book (the movies stretch matters more), and Marianne’s suffering is due to her lack of privacy to get over her heartbreak.
 This scenario is repeated in each of Austen’s works.
-It is natural enough for people to show inclination and become attached and yet things do not work out.
+It is natural enough for people to show inclination and become attached, yet things do not work out.
 The degree of pain relies not only on the strength of the attachment but on how openly it was known.
-Captain Wentworth comes closest to having to face real repercussions due to raising a lady’s hopes.
+Captain Wentworth comes closest to facing real repercussions due to raising a lady’s hopes.
 Even then, it was allowable to leave the area and hope to lessen her regard, which certainly worked.

-On the whole, however, living in obscurity is far better than what befell Colonel Brandon’s first love, Eliza.
-Torn from the younger Brandon on the eve of their elopement, she married the elder brother — as was intended for some time– after she was cut off from all friends.
-Perhaps she had believed such seclusion was the worse life could hand her but it got much worse.
+On the whole, however, living in obscurity is far better than what occurred to Colonel Brandon’s first love, Eliza.
+Torn from the younger Brandon on the eve of their elopement, she married the elder brother — as intended for some time– after being cut off from all friends.
+Perhaps she had believed such seclusion was the worse life could hand her, but it got much worse.
 Her husband showed her no affection or kindness.
 It is hinted that he had no respect for her, likely having public affairs that shamed his wife.
-Colonel Brandon is very compassionate in relating how she was seduced and makes her nearly blameless.
+Colonel Brandon is very compassionate in relating how she was seduced and made her nearly blameless.
 When the incident came to light, Eliza was divorced.
-Instead of having Maria’s comfortable living arrangements, her income was insufficient for living and having no relatives, she sunk further in life.
+Instead of having Maria’s comfortable living arrangements, her income was insufficient for living.
+Having no relatives, she sunk further in life.
 After several years, Brandon returned to England and found her dying and one step away from debtor’s prison.
 We may suppose from these situations that Jane Austen would find breaking an engagement a far more prudent choice than marrying when affection lies elsewhere.

 Marianne blamed herself from the beginning about Willoughby.
 So does Jane Bennet.
 Jane, however, does not seem to find it so difficult to bear with the fact that she must have been mistaken in a man’s affections.
 Elizabeth had already lived through disappointment in herself regarding Darcy.
 Still, she believed he loved her at Pemberley and thought his returning to Hertfordshire was further proof.
 Instead, he withdrew from her, and Elizabeth was disappointed she had clung to hope.
 She rather desperately tells herself she will put him behind her.
 Mary Crawford believed Edmund would change his career path for her and modify other values.
 She spends much of the novel speaking about how marriage and love are about being “taken in.”
-If she did not feel ashamed of her liberal feelings regarding her brother’s conduct, then she must have felt disappointed in herself for being taken in.
+She did not feel ashamed of her liberal feelings regarding her brother’s conduct.
+Instead, she felt disappointed in herself for being taken in.
 As she says of marriage, “it is, of all transactions, the one in which people expect most from others, and are least honest themselves.”
 Harriet was assured of Elton’s love by Emma, who she believed superior in all matters.
 Additionally, she had turned down a man she genuinely cared for at Emma’s prodding.
 If Emma was wrong about Elton, had she been wrong about Robert Martin?
 Had Harriet let happiness slip through her fingers?
 Catherine Morland’s shame in her behavior hardly needs telling.
-She had seen enough in Henry’s behavior toward her to be hopeful, and then she ruined it with an overactive imagination.
+She had seen enough in Henry’s behavior toward her to be hopeful.
+Then she ruined it with an overactive imagination.

 Jane Austen does not write much on actual romance, the sensations of falling in love, and sweet words whispered between lovers.
-She does, however, write about relationships and examining ladies’ emotions and behavior in how to make it through the trials of life, including failed relationships.
+She does, however, write about relationships and examines ladies’ emotions and behavior in how to make it through the trials of life, including failed relationships.
 I would say she doesn’t provide so much a recipe for good relationships as much as she does for overcoming grief: have no hopes or expectations, think better of your crush than you do yourself, and consider the feelings of others.
 Sound hard to do?
 Well, then you probably have had a love story like Marianne, Elizabeth, or Catherine.
-I have!
+I do!